 “The ADEA and Title VII share common substantive features and also a common purpose: ‘the elimination of discrimination in the workplace.’”
 McKennon v.
 Nashville Banner Publ’g Co., 513 U.S. 352, 358 (1995) (quoting Oscar Mayer & Co. v.
 Evans, 441 U.S. 750, 756 (1979)).
 Further, certain “language in the ADEA . . . was ‘derived in haec verba from Title VII.’”
 Smith, 544 U.S. at 234.
 On issues when the ADEA and Title VII are in substantial accord, appropriately modified Title VII instructions should be given, as cross-referenced in this chapter.
-See Comments to Instructions 11.2 (Age Discrimination—Hostile Work Environment); 11.3 (Age Discrimination—Retaliation); 11.5 (Age Discrimination—Definition of Common Terms); 11.7 (Age Discrimination—Defenses—Bona Fide Occupational Qualification); 11.8 (Age Discrimination—Defenses—Bona Fide Seniority System); and 11.9 (Age Discrimination—Defenses—After-Acquired Evidence).
+See Comments to Instruction 11.2 (Age Discrimination—Hostile Work Environment); Instruction 11.3 (Age Discrimination—Retaliation); Instruction 11.5 (Age Discrimination—Definition of Common Terms); Instruction 11.7 (Age Discrimination—Defenses—Bona Fide Occupational Qualification); Instruction 11.8 (Age Discrimination—Defenses—Bona Fide Seniority System); Instruction 11.9 (Age Discrimination—Defenses—After-Acquired Evidence).

 The ADEA and Title VII are not identical.
 A brief summary of their differences is set forth below.

 Mixed Motives: A Title VII plaintiff need only prove that a protected status was “a motivating factor” for an adverse employment action.
 Desert Palace, Inc. v.
 Costa, 539 U.S. 90, 101 (2003).
 However, “textual differences between Title VII and the ADEA . . . prevent . . . [application of] Desert Palace to federal age discrimination claims.”
 Gross v.
 FBL Fin.
-Services, Inc., 557 U.S. 167, 175 & n.2 (2009).
+Servis., Inc., 557 U.S. 167, 175 & n.2 (2009).
 In Gross, the Court held that “a plaintiff bringing a disparate-treatment claim pursuant to the ADEA must prove, by a preponderance of the evidence, that age was the ‘but-for’ cause of the challenged adverse employment action.
 The burden of persuasion does not shift to the employer to show that it would have taken the action regardless of age, even when a plaintiff has produced some evidence that age was one motivating factor in that decision.”
 Id. at 180.
 Thus, it was reversible error to instruct the jury using Title VII’s “motivating factor” formulation.
 Id. at 170-71.
 Earlier Ninth Circuit cases applying the same standards to cases proceeding on disparate treatment or retaliation theories under the two statutes must now be read carefully in light of Gross.
 See generally Coleman v.
 Quaker Oats Co., 232 F.3d 1271, 1295 (9th Cir.
 2000) (“The analysis under Title VII is the same as that under ADEA.”); Mustafa v.
-Clark County Sch.
+Clark Cnty Sch.
 Dist., 157 F.3d 1169, 1180 n.11 (9th Cir.
 1998) (“This Court applies the same standards to disparate treatment claims pursuant to Title VII [and] the Age Discrimination in Employment Act . . . .”); Stillwell v.
 City of Williams, 831 F.3d 1234, 1246-47 (9th Cir.
 2016) (“Section 623(d) is the ADEA equivalent of the anti-retaliation provision of Title VII.”).
-See Instructions 11.2 (Age Discrimination—Hostile Work Environment), 11.3 (Age Discrimination—Retaliation).
+See Instructions 11.2 (Age Discrimination—Hostile Work Environment); 11.3 (Age Discrimination—Retaliation).

 Disparate Impact: After longstanding uncertainty on the issue, Smith held that an ADEA claim may be predicated on a disparate impact theory.
 544 U.S. at 240.
 However, the Court held that because the Civil Rights Act of 1991 did not amend the ADEA, the pre-1991 heightened disparate impact standard applies.
 Id. (citing Wards Cove Packing Co. v.
 Atonio, 490 U.S. 642 (1989)).
-Thus, in order to prove a disparate impact claim, plaintiffs must identify a “specific test, requirement, or practice . . . that has an adverse impact on older workers.”
+Thus, to prove a disparate impact claim, plaintiffs must identify a “specific test, requirement, or practice . . . that has an adverse impact on older workers.”
 Id. at 241; see also Meacham v.
-Knolls Atomic Power Lab., 554 U.S. 84, 100 (2008); Instruction 11.4 (Age Discrimination—Disparate Impact—Elements).
+Knolls Atomic Power Lab’y., 554 U.S. 84, 100 (2008); Instruction 11.4 (Age Discrimination—Disparate Impact—Elements).

 Defenses: Unlike race or gender, certain business costs correlate directly with age.